-In addition, it was shown that EMV shedding from cancer cells is used to shuttle chemotherapeutic drugs out of the cancer cell, thus aiding in resistance to chemotherapy.
+In addition, research suggests that EMV shedding from cancer cells can help to shuttle chemotherapeutic drugs out of the cancer cell, thus aiding in resistance to chemotherapy.
 This in turn results in cancer cell survival, suggesting that inhibition of EMV release could be one therapeutic strategy to make the cells more susceptible to apoptosis.

 One study investigated the ability of CBD to do just that.

-NINE: Cannabis Research Confirms Male Cannabis Consumers Are Have A LOT More Sex
+NINE: Cannabis Research Confirms Male Cannabis Consumers Are Having A LOT More Sex

 Publication: September 2018, Journal of Sexual Medicine